Honest Deputy vs RosterElf comparison 2026 (Australia)

 Deputy's HR module is feature-rich, particularly in the areas of recruitment and candidate management, but setup complexity and limited on-screen guidance are common friction points.
 Businesses may find that additional onboarding support is needed to configure and maintain these tools effectively.

-RosterElf's HR Hub is priced at $2 per user per month and is included at no extra cost for customers on annual billing, giving SMEs immediate value without adding to their software stack.
+RosterElf's HR Hub is included in the Full Suite plan at $10 per employee/month (or $7 with annual billing), giving SMEs immediate value without adding to their software stack.

 The HR Hub is a well-rounded and intuitive module that focuses on the essential HR functions small and medium businesses need.
 It includes employee onboarding, fully customisable digital contracts, an editable policies and procedures library, centralised document storage and qualification or certification tracking with automatic expiry alerts.